 Indian Brook Assemblage

-The Mildred E. Grierson Memorial Wildlife Sanctuary, the Marian Yarrow Preserve, and the Mt.
-Holly Preserve, all owned and managed by The Nature Conservancy, make up the Indian Brook Assemblage, consisting of over 130 acres and 4.5 miles of trails.
+The Mildred E. Grierson Memorial Wildlife Sanctuary, and the Marian Yarrow Preserve the Mount Holly Preserve are all owned and managed by The Lewisboro Land Trust.
+These three preserves make up the Indian Brook Assemblage, consisting of over 130 acres and 4.5 miles of trails.

 The Mildred E. Grierson Preserve was donated by Stanley O. Grierson, a local naturalist and educator, in memory of his mother.
 The preserve features a five-acre, spring-fed marsh pond, unusual for its alkaline waters.
 The beginning of the trail is level, then becomes somewhat steep.
 It leads behind the pond to a bridge where ducks nest.
 This is a secluded area, good for bird watching.